Resummation-based Quantum Monte Carlo for Entanglement Entropy Computation

-{\it Phase transition in the SU($N$) Heisenberg model with continuously varying $N$.---} Finally, we turn to the quantum phase transition in the SU($N$) model as a function of continuously varying $N$.
+{\it Phase transition in the SU($N$) Heisenberg model with continuously varying $N$.---} The more distinctive feature of ResumEE is its ability to compute EE efficiently at non-integer $N$ values.
+Then, we turn to the quantum phase transition in the SU($N$) model as a function of continuously varying $N$.
 It is known that this model has a N\'eel ordered ground state at SU($N\le 4$) while a VBS ground state at SU($N\ge 5$)~\cite{kawashimaGround2007,haradaNeel2003,kawashima2004}.
-Later, Ref.~\cite{BeachcontinuousN2009} with projection QMC of VBS basis suggested a continuous phase transition at $N_c\approx4.57(5)$ separating the N\'eel phase with onsite spin rotational symmetry breaking and the VBS phase with $Z_4$ lattice symmetry breaking.
+Later, Ref.~\cite{BeachcontinuousN2009} with projection QMC in the VBS basis suggested a continuous phase transition at $N_c\approx4.57(5)$ separating the N\'eel phase with onsite spin rotational symmetry breaking and the VBS phase with $Z_4$ lattice symmetry breaking.
 This finding is interesting because the transition, if continuous, shares the flavors of deconfined quantum criticality (DQC) in that two spontaneously symmetry-breaking phases meet at a single critical point with one tuning parameter.
 Although we have to acknowledge that the present case is different from the DQC in that the symmetry of the Hamiltonian changes when $N$ changes, the N\'eel-VBS transition in the present case could nevertheless offer new ingredients of novel quantum phase transitions.

 However, previous analysis of the continuous phase transition~\cite{BeachcontinuousN2009} assumes that both the N\'eel and VBS phases share the same anomalous dimension, i.e., $\eta_{N}=\eta_{V}$.
 It was reported later that $\eta_N$ deviates from $\eta_V$ in the SU($N$) DQC scenario with $N>2$, and $\eta_{N}=\eta_{V}$ is a special case for SU($2$)~\cite{latticeKaul2012}.
 Although our case is not identical to the DQC scenario, it is reasonable to investigate the critical $N_c$ more carefully without a priori assumption such as $\eta_{N}=\eta_{V}$.
-Also, the previous results are based on the projection QMC at the ground state.
-With the resummation QMC in the path-integral, we can simulate larger system sizes (up to $L=64$ and inverse temperature $\beta=L$) than those in Ref.~\cite{BeachcontinuousN2009}.
+Also, the previous results are based on the projection QMC at the ground state in which the projection process holds an $O(m^2)$ complexity at non-integer $N$ values, where the projection power $m$ is usually $m\sim L^2$~\cite{sandvikLoop2010,SandvikGroundstate2005}.
+With the resummation QMC in the path-integral whose complexity near QCP is $O(\beta L^2)$~\cite{desairesum2021}, we can simulate larger system sizes (up to $L=64$ and inverse temperature $\beta=L$) than those in Ref.~\cite{BeachcontinuousN2009}.
 So, we decided to examine the N\'eel-VBS transition point in a more accurate manner.